orbitalquark/textadept/doc/08_Preferences.md

-Try to refrain from modifying the default modules that come with Textadept, even if you just want to change an option in a generic module, modify the buffer settings for a language-specific module, edit file types, or add a small bit of custom code.
+Try to refrain from modifying the default modules that come with Textadept, even if you just want to change an option in a generic module, modify the buffer settings for a language module, edit file types, or add a small bit of custom code.
 Upgrading Textadept to a new version may overwrite those changes.
 Instead you have two options: load your own module instead of the default one, or run your custom module code after the default module loads.
 For the most part, use the second option because it is simpler and more compatible with future releases.
-The manual discusses both options below in the context of generic and language-specific modules.
+The manual discusses both options below in the context of generic and language modules.

 #### Generic

 Many of Textadept's generic modules have configurable settings changeable from *~/.textadept/init.lua* after Textadept loads the module.
 The module's [LuaDoc][] lists these settings.
-For example, to disable character autopairing with typeover and stripping whitespace on save, add the following to your *~/.textadept/init.lua*:
+For example, to disable character autopairing with typeover and stripping trailing whitespace on save, add the following to your *~/.textadept/init.lua*:

     _M.textadept.editing.AUTOPAIR = false
     _M.textadept.editing.TYPEOVER_CHARS = false